Emirhan1699/Grid-Maintenance-Analysis/README.md

 Key findings include:

 - **Maintenance Impact:**
-  Scheduled maintenance activities were associated with reductions in outage frequency and total outage duration.
-The analyzed operational centers showed **25% to 45% reductions in total outage duration** following maintenance activities.
+  Scheduled maintenance activities were associated with reductions in outage frequency and total outage duration, with analyzed operational centers showing **25% to 45% reductions in total outage duration**.

 - **Strategic Resource Allocation:**
-  Medium Voltage (MV) infrastructure accounts for **86.86% of outage activity** and **97.11% of analyzed affected-customer impact**, highlighting MV infrastructure as an important area for operational attention.
+  Medium Voltage (MV) infrastructure accounts for **86.86% of outage activity** and **97.11% of analyzed affected-customer impact**, highlighting MV infrastructure as a key area for operational attention.

-- **Network Reliability:**
+- **Improved Network Reliability:**
-  Comparing pre- and post-maintenance performance provides a data-driven approach for evaluating maintenance outcomes and identifying areas requiring further operational attention.
+  Comparing pre- and post-maintenance performance provides a data-driven approach for evaluating maintenance effectiveness and identifying areas requiring further operational attention.

 > **Note:** The analysis measures the observed relationship between maintenance activities and outage metrics within the available dataset.
-It should not be interpreted as a direct causal effect or financial ROI calculation without additional cost, investment, and control-group data.
+It should not be interpreted as a direct causal or financial ROI calculation without additional cost and investment data.

 ---